Skip to content

 ./assistant.db-shm - shared-memory file

-./.graphorin/audit.db — encrypted audit log
+./audit.db - encrypted audit log (derived next to the main database)

 Process hardening